worthingtonse/client-prompts/RAIDA TASKS/echo-raida/main-echo.md

   }
 }
 ```
-This JSON response object will also be written to the file named last-echo-log.json
+If the status is completed, this JSON response object will also be written to the file named last-echo-log.json

 That is found in CloudCoin/Pro/last-echo-log.json